Switching Power Supply PCB Layout

 This material is covered with a layer of copper (or other metal), which forms the conductive layer.

 Typically, the backing is fiberglass, known as FR-4.
-This is the most frequently used material in PCB Layout for Power Supply unit because it is fire resistant, cheap and most importantly has a low intrinsic conductivity.
+This is the most frequently used material in PCB Layout for Power Supply units because it is fire resistant, cheap, and most importantly has low intrinsic conductivity.

 When you send your PCB design to production or make your own PCB, electrical connections are usually made by removing selected sections of copper from the common conductor layer.

 PCB Layout for Power Supply Unit Layers

 The cheapest PCB option is a one-sided PCB, i.e. on fiberglass, only one layer of copper is used.

 If you are going to make a PCB at home, it will most likely be a one-sided PCB.

 Single-layer PCBs are very easy to manufacture and develop, but if the layout of your board does not fit into one layer, you will have to use external jumpers for electrical connections, and this may already be inconvenient at the stage of installing radio components.